FREQUENTLY ASKED QUESTIONS

 Q: Do you ship to Hawaii, Alaska, Puerto Rico or Canada?

-A: Generally no. Shipping costs to these locations is very expensive.
+A: Generally no. Shipping to these locations is very expensive.
 Almost no Canadians, Hawaiians or Alaskans agree to pay the actual shipping costs anymore, so we do not generally accept orders shipping to these areas.
 You can however, simply ask and we can get you a quote.

 Q: Do you have an order minimum?